 My intention as a yoga teacher is to create an environment that is supportive, inclusive, nurturing and light-hearted.
-My classes are influenced by my studies with gifted teachers of vinyasa, Iyengar, restorative and prenatal yoga, as well as ancient yogic texts and their modern interpretors.
+Classes are influenced by my studies with gifted teachers of vinyasa, Iyengar, restorative and prenatal yoga, as well as ancient yogic texts and their modern interpreters.
 I draw inspiration from poets and philosophers, religions and cultures, anatomy courses, and anyone with helpful tools that might provide insight for navigating our complicated existence.

 My classes incorporate alignment-based vinyasa, and also slow movements that allow for exploration and precision.
-We practice different breathing techniques and meditate and build courage by going upside down and build compassion when it doesn't always work out.
+Students practice different breathing techniques and meditate and build courage by going upside down and build compassion when it doesn't always work out.

 I am forever mindful about how to share, apply, and articulate the ancient teachings in a way that is relevant, relatable and helpful to students.

 As a retreat leader, my motivation is to share heart-opening cultural exchanges and adventures with other curious beings, then please join me on retreat!
-If, while traveling, you find that you are awed and inspired by the interconnectedness and similarities that exist between human begins, while delighting in the differences that make the world a richer and more wonderful place.
+If, while traveling, you find that you are awed and inspired by the interconnectedness and similarities that exist between human beings, while delighting in the differences that make the world such a fascinating and wonderful place.

-Nothing has shown me my own insignificance more than traveling.
-To travel is to face our individual insignificance; to be humbled again and again by the beauty, magnificence and love that exists in the world.
+To travel is to face our individual insignificance; to be humbled again and again by the beauty, goodness, and love that exists in the world.
 My heart keeps expanding to embrace it all.
 You probably know what I mean and like you, I want to meet all the people and see all the lands and do all the things.
-I love the feeling of wonder when I arrive for the first time in a new place.
-On my yoga mat, I try to invoke this feeling in my right pinky toe.
-I can be curious at home, with an echo of the Marrakech night market in my memory.
+There is nothing like that feeling of wonder when you arrive for the first time in a new place.
+Can we keep that sense of awe, even when we return back to our routines?